S3-working-group/s3-practical-guide/src/end.md

 # License

-This work by Bernhard Bockelbrink and James Priest is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This work by Bernhard Bockelbrink, James Priest and Liliana David is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit
 [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/).

 The latest version of this document is available at